 Ok, maybe “panic attack” is too big a term to use here… but I did just realize something.
-This Passover will my first one as a vegan.
-Hmmm….
-What does a vegan eat during Passover?
+Passover is right around the corner.
+And for someone who is a vegan, that is somewhat panic-attack worthy.
+Because, what the heck does a vegan eat during Passover?!

 Soy’s out.
 Grains are out.
 Beans are out.
-Matzah ball soup’s out.
-Wait… what???
-No matzah ball soup this year??
-Oy vey… Pass me the brown paper bag, I’m starting to hyperventilate.
+Matzah ball soup’s out. ( Wait… what???
+No matzah ball soup??
+Oy vey… Pass me the brown paper bag, I’m starting to hyperventilate)

 - 1 tsp sweet red paprika